jeniok12/golang-tdd-example/README.md

-# Step by step guide of building HTTP service using Golang and TDD
+# Step by step guide for building HTTP service using Golang and TDD

 ## Intro

-In the following guide, I will present how to build an HTTP service using `go1.12.4`, `gorilla/mux` for URL routing, `stretchr/testify` for mocks and assertions and `lib/pq` for Postgres.
-This is my stack, feel free to use different packages it shouldn't affect much of the following.
-Also, I will try to follow TDD approach as much as possible.
+In the following guide, I will present how to build an HTTP service in Golang.
+I will try to follow TDD approach as much as possible.

+I will use the following technologies:
+1. `go1.12.4`
+1. `gorilla/mux` for URL routing
+1. `lib/pq` for Postgres
+1. `stretchr/testify` for mocks and verification of assertions

+This is my stack, feel free to use different packages, it shouldn't affect much the following.
 All of the source code is available on GitHub.

 ```console
 git clone https://github.com/jeniok12/golang-tdd-example.git
 ```

 ## Instalations

 ```cosnole
 go get -u github.com/gorilla/mux
 go get github.com/stretchr/testify